Teacher Education Program Requirements

 Main Content

-It is advised that students seeking teacher licensure complete University Core Curriculum requirements and general education requirements (Education Core Courses) prior to beginning courses involving specialization.
-For more information about IBSE and licensure requirements, please consult www.isbe.net.
+It is advised that students seeking Professional Educator Licensure complete University Core Curriculum requirements prior to beginning courses involving the professional education sequence.
+For more information about ISBE and licensure requirements, please consult www.isbe.net.

-In addition to general University and School of Education requirements, students must meet all requirements prerequisite to student teaching.
+In addition to general University and School of Education requirements, students must meet all requirements prior to student teaching.

 Course Fees